hoprnet/hoprnet/WORKFLOW.md

 2. **(TEMPORARY, see #709)** After the `release/**` action has completed, we then crease a `cd/**` branch tracking `release/**`.

+3. The `CHANGELOG.md` file is updated with the GitHub pull requests merged during that milestone.

-3. The instructions with the release, how to test and what bootstrap server to use, are then shared in our social media channels.
+4. The instructions with the release, how to test and what bootstrap server to use, are then shared in our social media channels.

 ## Actions